ghfranzini/test/testtest.md

 Each pressure plate assembly creates its own individual circuit containing a high voltage rail, a ground rail, an LED, two resistors, and a connection to a digital pin of the Arduino Mega.
 A pull-down resistor connects the digital input pin to ground so it will always read a low voltage until the pressure plate is stepped on.
 When the aluminum foil on each plate makes contact, the circuit is completed and the pin is driven high.

 ![alt text](https://github.com/ghfranzini/test/blob/master/plates.png)

+The LEDs are not currently connected, but they are included.
+The blue resistors are the 10 ohm resistors that come with the LEDs for simplicity.

+##Future Work
+The plates need to be assembled once there is a place for them.
+Once they are are set up, the final wiring can be done, as per the given schematic.
+A physical contraption for implementing the LEDs may be helpful, even something as simple as a strip of wood with a hole for the LED to be seen above each corresponding plate for visual feedback.
+The final step would be making sure that the code for the Arduino is set.
+The code framework is there and only needs the digital pins to be chosen then configured as inputs.
+A final simple thing would be to paint the plates as per the final puzzle design.